simbo1905/simple-record-store/readme.md

     public static String utf8ToString(ByteSequence utf8)
 ```

-Note that the comments state that the byte[] is copied in those methods which is because `String` always copies data so
+Note that the comments state that the `byte[]` is a copy which is because `String` always copies data so that it is
-that it is immutable.
+immutable.

+There is `java.util.Logging` set to `Level.FINEST` that can be used to debug what is doing on.
+If you have a bug please
+try to create a repeatable test with logging enabled and post the logging.

 ## Details

 The original code was based on Derek Hamner's 1999 article [Use a RandomAccessFile to build a low-level database](http://www.javaworld.com/jw-01-1999/jw-01-step.html)
 which shows how to creates a simple key value storage file.
 That code isn't safe to crashes due to the ordering
 of writes.
-This code base has tests that uses brute force search to throw exceptions on every file operation to validate
+This code base has tests that use a brute force search to throw exceptions on every file operation then
-the data on disk is always left in a consistent state.
-It also adds CRC32 checks to the data that are validated upon read from disk.
-If any IOException is thrown it does *not* mean that the write is known to have failed.
-It means that the write may have failed and that the in-memory state *might* be inconsistent with what is on disk.
+validate the data on disk is always left in a consistent state.
+It also adds CRC32 checks to the data that are
+validated upon read from disk. **Note** If an IOException is thrown it does _not_ mean that the write is known to have
+failed.
+It means that the write _may_ have failed and that the in-memory state *might* be inconsistent with what is on
+disk.
 The way to fix to this is to close the store and open a fresh one to reload all the headers from disk.

 This implementation:

 1. Defaults to prioritising safety, over speed, over space.
-You can override some defaults if your workload has some
+You can override some defaults if you are certain that you
-properties where you can safely set things to go faster or use less space.
-It is wise to use the defaults and only
+ read and write patterns let you.
+It is wise to use the defaults and only change them if you have tests that prove
-change them if you have tests that prove safety and performance are not compromised.
+ safety and performance are not compromised.
+1. Supports a maximum key length of 247 bytes.
+The default is 64 bytes.
+1. Supports maximum file of byte length Long.MAX_VALUE.
+1. Supports a maximum of Integer.MAX_VALUE entries.
+1. The maximum size of keys is fixed for the life of the store and is written to the file upon creation.
-1  Uses a `HashMap` to index record headers by key.
-It also uses a `TreeMap` to index record headers by the offset of the record datwa within the file.
-Records that have free space are held in a `ConcurrentSkipList` map sorted by the size of
+1. Uses a `HashMap` to index record headers by key.
+1. Uses a `TreeMap` to index record headers by the offset of the record data within the file.
-the free space.
-1. Supports a maximum key length of 247 bytes, a maximum file of byte length Long.MAX_VALUE, and a maximum of Integer.MAX_VALUE entries.
+1. Uses a `ConcurrentSkipList` to record which records have free space sorted by the size of the free space.
-1. Has no dependencies and uses JUL logging.
+1. Has no dependencies.
 It supports Java8 and will move to Java11 when GraalVM does AOT compilation of Java11.
 1. Is thread safe.
 It uses an internal lock to protected all public methods.
-1. Records must have a unique key.
-The maximum size of keys is fixed for the life of the store.
 1. Uses an in-memory HashMap to cache record headers by key.
 A record header is the key and compact metadata such as the the
 offset, data and checksum.
 This makes locating a record by key is an `O(1)` lookup.
 1. Stores the key with a single byte length header and a checksum footer.